bharatk21k/lesscode-iac/README.md

 # Overview
-With the advancemet in cloud technlogies, IAC (Infrascructire As Code) was inveitable.
+*With the advancemet in cloud technologies, IAC (Infrascructire As Code) was inveitable.*

-The goal of this repo is to provide terraform modules to create microservice and serverless infrastructure.
+The goal of this repo is to provide terraform modules to create/ destroy a microservice and serverless infrastructure stack.
+It does not create/destroy any data stack (yet).
+Feel free to clone n add modules to do that.

 It is an opinionated framework that helps user create a simple/ single region (multiple AZ) infrastructure for quick build and deployment of apis, UIs and Q services.